cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 The shellcode size is 114, next step is to reduce it!

-# Exo 1 - Bind shellcode - Part 3 - Optimized Bind Shellcode
+# Exo 1 - Bind shellcode - Part 3 - Optimised Bind Shellcode

 In this part optimisation is done to reduce the shellcode length.
 Only successful tries are reported here.

 ### Socket call

-EBX is set to 0x1 (because of previous *mov bl, 1*), lets see if *push ebx* is shorter than *push 0x1*
+EBX is set to 0x1 (because of previous *mov bl, 1*), let's see if *push ebx* is shorter than *push 0x1*

 ```
 8048060:	6a 01                	push   0x1